Royal Malaysian Air Force: Royal Malaysian Air Force regiment

 This regiment responsible for providing air defense protection by using Ground Base Air Defence (GBAD) to the important places such as airbases as well as RMAF asset.

 Aerobatic team

 The Kris Sakti (Magic Dagger) is the aerobatic display team of the Royal Malaysian Air Force.
-It made its debut on 2011 Langkawi International Maritime and Air Show in December 2011.
+It made its debut on 2011 Langkawi International Maritime and Aerospace Exhibition in December 2011.
 They operated four Extra 300L aircraft.